creditkarma/thrift-server/packages/thrift-server-hapi/README.md

 ### Register

-To get things working you need to register the ThriftPlugin and define handlers for your service methods.
+To get things working you need to register the Thrift plugin and define handlers for your service methods.

-The `ThriftPlugin` create a Hapi route at the given path on which to serve this Thrift service.
+The `thriftServerHapi` function creates a Hapi route at the given path on which to serve this Thrift service.

 ```typescript
 import * as Hapi from 'hapi'